abhishekarya1/DSA-2k23/arrays.md

 - optimal - marking with `-1` approach (use `abs()` and 1-based indexing) - if element is already marked, then its a duplicate

 PATTERN: If there are multiple elements repeating and missing, sum or xor may not be applicable.
 We can use indices as hashmap!
 Since numbers are `[1 - n]` and indices are `[0 - n-1]`, convert to 1-based indexing and if only positives are there use negative marking technique, otherwise use swap technique.

+**Count Hills and Valleys in an Array**: [link](https://leetcode.com/problems/count-hills-and-valleys-in-an-array)
+- instead of looking rightwards for next non-equal element to check peak/valley, keep track of leftwards non-equal element in a variable (`left`)
+- compare next elements with this leftwards variable (`left`) instead of element `arr[i - 1]` to check peak/valley
+- the valley/peak count will still remain same since we'll count only once on either side of the equal element occurance chain (smart)

+---